q3k/chubby75/README.md

    - [ ] J601
    - [ ] JP5 - SPI flash connector?
    - [ ] JP2
-   - [ ] U100 - SDRAM
+   - [X] U100 - SDRAM
  - Migen integration:
-   - [ ] Platform Defintion - *in progress*
+   - [X] Platform Defintion
  - LiteX integration
    - [ ] Sample project with PicoRV32
  - LiteEth integration:
-   - [ ] Spartan 6 RGMI PHY interface - *in progress*
+   - [X] Spartan 6 RGMI PHY interface
    - [ ] Sample project

 Acknowledgments
 ---------------

-Thanks to Niklas Fauth for donating two boards and partially tracing out the PHYs.
+Thanks to Niklas Fauth and Jan Henrik for donating two boards and partially tracing out the PHYs, and delayering the PCB.

 Thanks to carrotIndustries for assisting with the preliminary RE process at Glühweinprogrammiernacht 2018.

+Thanks to enjoy-digital for reverse engineering the RGMII interface.

+Thanks to jeanthom for reverse engineering the SDRAM interface.

+Thanks for informatic for reverse engineering the HUB75B hat.

 License
 -------